RealFlow/Swift-CheatSheet/README.md

     * Use 'lazy' modifier before its declaration
     * Must always declare lazy as a var
     * Useful for a property that is dependent on outside factors, whose values are not known after an initialisation completes, e.g. computationally expensive
       ```swift
       class DataImporter {
         var fileName = "data.txt"
-        // the DataImporter class would provide data importing functionality here
       }

       class DataManager {
         lazy var importer = DataImporter()
         var data = [String]()
-        // the DataManager class would provide data management functionality here
       }

       let manager = DataManager()